 In 1987, the Mansfield Training School was added to the National Register of Historic Places.

 Again, despite the mostly positive, caring work that went on here (and at other similar facilities), there seems to be a story or two of negative incidents, any one of which is enough to initiate stories of restless souls and troubled spirits.

 Consequently, there have been reports of spirit mists and orbs here, as well as experiences involving unexplained voices, sounds and shapes.
 The building of the former Knight Hospital is one place where unexplained phenomena is still allegedly observed.

-Paranormal groups, such as PROOF, have also investigated a few of the buildings, and claim to have found evidence confirming paranormal activity, for what it’s worth.
+Paranormal groups have also investigated a few of the buildings, and claim to have found evidence confirming paranormal activity, for what it’s worth.

 Our Damned Experience: When we visited UConn’s Ballard Institute of Puppetry in 2010, we mentioned that the museum was located in an old, seemingly abandoned area on the Depot Campus, which as it turns out, was part of the Mansfield Training School.
 So we were there without even realizing it!

 As we mentioned when we visited, that area of the campus feels a bit like a forgotten part of the campus.
 Now we have a reason to go back and explore a bit!